 Frequently Asked Questions

-In this application process ‘Early Career’ refers to students or individuals who have obtained their graduate degrees (e.g. MSc, PhD, MD) within the past 5 – 10 years and who are not established investigators or senior faculty.
-Eligible clinicians must be working on research projects involving scientists from AHRI, HPP or CAPRISA and must have obtained their degrees within the past 10 years.
+In this application process ‘early career’ refers to students or individuals who have obtained their graduate degrees (e.g. MSc, PhD, MD) within the past 5 – 10 years and who are not established investigators or senior faculty.
+Eligible clinicians must be working on research projects involving scientists from the SANTHE-affiliated sites.